Will Smith Player Props: Dodgers vs. Blue Jays

 Will Smith At The Plate

-- In 67.6% of his 74 games this season, Smith has picked up at least one hit.
-He's also had 22 multi-hit games.
+- Smith has picked up a hit in 66.7% of his 75 games this year, with multiple hits in 29.3% of them.

-- Looking at the 74 games he has played this season, he's hit a long ball in 13 of them (17.6%), and in 4% of his trips to the dish.
+- He has hit a home run in 17.3% of his games this season, and 3.9% of his chances at the plate.

-- In 45.9% of his games this season, Smith has had at least one RBI.
-He's picked up more than one in 18.9% and driven in three or more of his team's runs in three contests.
+- In 45.3% of his games this year, Smith has tallied at least one RBI.
+In 14 of those games (18.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.